 Bat guano provides a high concentration of nutrients to plants and the surrounding soil.
-According to the npk of bat guano, its concentration ingredients are 10-3-1.
-This fertilizer analysis translates to 10 percent nitrogen (n), 3 percent phosphorus (p), and 1 percent potassium or potash (k).
+According to the NPK of bat guano, its concentration ingredients are 10-3-1.
+This NPK fertilizer analysis translates to 10 percent nitrogen (N), 3 percent phosphorus (P), and 1 percent potassium or potash (K).
 The higher nitrogen levels are responsible for fast, green growth.
 Phosphorus aids with root and flower development while potassium provides for the plant’s overall health.

 How to Make Bat Guano Tea

 The NPK of bat guano makes it acceptable for use on various plants.
 An easy way to apply this fertilizer is in tea form, which provides for deep root feeding.
 Making bat guano tea is easy.
 The bat dung is simply steeped in water overnight and then it’s ready for use when watering plants.